OUR HOME

-Estadio de la Cerámica
+Estadio de la Cerámica: Villarreal's home

-The Estadio de la Cerámica is one of the oldest stadiums in the top division of Spanish football.
-It was inaugurated on 17th June 1923 under the name ‘Campo del Villarreal’, only to change its name to ‘El Madrigal’ two years later.
-Since 8th January 2017 it has been called Estadio de la Cerámica.
+The Estadio de la Cerámica is one of the oldest stadiums in the top flight of Spanish football.
+It was inaugurated on 17th June 1923 under the name Campo del Villarreal before being renamed El Madrigal two years later.
+Since 8th January 2017, it has been known as the Estadio de la Cerámica.

-- Inauguration: 17th June 1923
+Inauguration17th June 1923

-- Location: Calle Blasco Ibáñez, 2.
-Postcode: 12540, Vila-real (Castellón)
+LocationCalle Blasco Ibáñez, 2.
+CP: 12540, Vila-real (Castellón)

 - Campo del Villarreal (1923-1925)